Jeremboo/soundOne/README.md

 Each sound is directly loaded in a 'arrayBuffer' via a XMLHttpRequest object.

-When using the method ``play()``, a contextBuffer object is created and played.
+When using the ``play()`` method, a contextBuffer object is created and played.

- A chaque lancement de la méthode 'play()', un object contextBuffer est crée et joué.
 Thus, a single SoundOne object can simultaneously playing a sound loaded.

- A URL can also be passed at the method play() to play directly a new sound :
+ A URL can also be passed at the play() method to play directly a new sound :

         aSound.play("my_second_sound.mp3");

-Il est tout de même possible de charger un son en amont avec la méthode load();
+It is still possible to load a sound upstream with the load() method

         aSound.load("my_third_sound.mp3");